jaswanth3233/Villanova_IoT_2022/LWM2M TESTING/README.md

 ## Install Maven on the Raspberry Pi

--> Here we are going to create a directory called download and in the directory we are going to istall the apache maven and unpack the package.
+-> Create a directory called download and in that directory install apache maven and unpack the package.

         mkdir download
         cd download
         wget https://dlcdn.apache.org/maven/maven-3/3.8.6/binaries/apache-maven-3.8.6-bin.tar.gz
         unpacking : tar xzvf apache-maven-3.8.6-bin.tar.gz

--> Here we are going to check whether maven is insatlled or not by entering the command:
+-> Check whether maven is installed or not by entering the below command:

           mvn -v

--> Here we are going to add path for environment variable for java and the maven.
+-> Add the below paths in the environment variable for java and maven.

           echo 'PATH="${PATH}:~/download/apache-maven-3.8.6/bin"' >>  ~/.bashrc
           sudo echo 'JAVA_HOME="/usr/lib/jvm/java-17-openjdk-arm64"' >> ~/.bashrc

--> And to check the contents existed or not enter:
+-> Enter the below check to check the existence of file contents and then hit enter:

           nano ~/.bashrc